Ensuring you have optimal iron levels during the preconception window (100 days before conceiving) is incredibly important for a healthy pregnancy.

 The role of iron in pregnancy

 Your body uses iron to make haemoglobin, a protein found in our red blood cells, that carries oxygen from your lungs to the rest of your body – your brain, muscles, skin, liver, kidneys and everything else.
-During pregnancy, our need for iron doubles in order for us to be able make enough haemoglobin for both us and our baby.
+During pregnancy, our need for iron doubles in the second and third trimester in order for us to be able make enough haemoglobin for both us and our baby.
 If you don’t have enough iron stores (known as ferritin on a blood test) before you fall pregnant or during pregnancy you have a higher risk of developing iron deficiency anaemia.

 The risks that can come with severe cases of anaemia during pregnancy are something that every mother will want to avoid.
 These can include: